PebblePad is an accessible, user-friendly, multi-functional educational tool that can be used by students in a number of ways.

 PebblePad was initially designed as an e-portfolio tool, which students and professionals can use creatively to build an online record of reflection, and learning, and professional experiences.
 PebblePad has since expanded to include the workbook feature which most students, who use PebblePad, will use for their studies.
-In a workbook, students can interact with course specific material, while incorporating records of events, reflections, evidence aggregated from placement scenarios and an activity log.
-The workbooks are submitted for assessment and can be shared with mentors and assessors to review development and progress, and provide feedback at various points along the learning journey.
+In a workbook, students can interact with course-specific material, while incorporating records of events, reflections, evidence aggregated from placement scenarios and an activity log.
+The workbooks are submitted for assessment and can be shared with mentors and assessors to review development and progress and provide feedback at various points along the learning journey.

 When you start your course, your PebblePad account details will be emailed to you, make sure you check your junk mail or spam folders as occasionally the email can be re-directed there.
-The email will contain a link for you to set up your account and to choose your own password.
+The email will contain a link for you to set up your account and choose your own password.
 As students, your username is always your student number.

-When you access the login page for PebblePad, if prompted to choose an organisation, look for ‘University of Northampton’ from the list.
+When you access the login page for PebblePad, if prompted to, choose an organisation, look for ‘University of Northampton’ from the list.
 You’ll know it’s the correct login page as you will see the University of Northampton’s logo.
 If you forget your password, you can reset it from the login page.
 Once the password reset has been emailed to you, check your junk mail or spam folder in case the reset link is there:

 When you log in to PebblePad, you will open up the Pebble+ Dashboard.
 The Pebble+ Dashboard – or home screen – is where you can access all the tools within PebblePad.
 It is worth taking the time to become familiar with each of the areas, and what they do, so that you know how to access your work, share it and read your feedback.